Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Friendly, playful, gentle, intelligent

 The Havapoo is a cute little dog that usually has a big personality.
 They are intelligent dogs that are sensitive to the needs and emotions of humans.
-They are playful and very cute dogs that can be good with children.
+They are playful, loving, and get along with children.
 However, their small size means they can easily be injured by rambunctious children, so they should be handled with care.
-They are likely to have regular grooming needs to maintain the health of the coat and prevent tangles and mats.
+They are likely to have moderate grooming needs to maintain the health of the coat and prevent tangles and mats.

 33. Pyredoodle (Great Pyrenees x Poodle)